Alamgir Mohammad Mahfuzullah Farid: Career

 Farid was elected to parliament in 1996 from Cox's Bazar-2 as a candidate of Bangladesh Nationalist Party.
 He was reelected from Cox's Bazar-2 in 2001.
 He served in the Public Undertaking Committee in the Parliament.

-During his term, he hired workers to cut down thousands of trees in state owned mangrove forests in Sonadia Island.
+Farid was listed as serial no. 122 on the Bangladesh Nationalist Party's National Executive Committee, confirming his membership in the party’s top policymaking body.

 Personal life

-Farid's brother, Shahidullah, is the Chairman of Baro Moheshkhali Union Parishad.
-On 2 September 2006, Chittagong Coastal Forest Department published Shahidullah's name in a list of individuals who grabbed forest land.
+Alamgir Md Mahfujullah Farid was born into a family of eight siblings — four brothers and four sisters.
+His eldest brother, the late Sirajul Haque, served as a Union Parishad Chairman.
+His second brother, the late Akramul Haque, was an officer in the Department of Agricultural Extension.
+Farid is the third among the brothers.
+His youngest brother, Mohammad Shahidullah, was also Chairman of Boro Moheshkhali Union Parishad in Cox’s Bazar.
+He also has four sisters.

 Controversy

 On 13 May 2007, he was arrested by Rapid Action Battalion on corruption charges.
 He was arrested on 5 extortion case filed against him in Moheshkhali Police Station on 15 April 2007.
 Anti-Corruption Commission filed charges against him and his wife on corruption on 29 April 2008.